What is the difference between a haploid and a diploid cell? | Channels for Pearson+

 1

-Understand the basic definitions: A haploid cell contains one complete set of chromosomes, while a diploid cell contains two complete sets of chromosomes.
+Understand the basic definitions: A haploid cell contains one complete set of chromosomes (n), while a diploid cell contains two complete sets of chromosomes (2n).

-Recognize the context in which these cells are found: Haploid cells are typically gametes (sperm and egg cells) in sexually reproducing organisms, while diploid cells make up the majority of an organism's body cells.
+Recognize where these cells are typically found: Haploid cells are commonly found in gametes (sperm and egg cells) of both plants and animals, while diploid cells make up the somatic (body) cells of an organism.

-Consider the process of cell division: Haploid cells are produced through meiosis, a type of cell division that reduces the chromosome number by half, whereas diploid cells are produced through mitosis, which maintains the chromosome number.
+Consider the processes of cell division: Haploid cells are produced through meiosis, a type of cell division that reduces the chromosome number by half.
+Diploid cells are produced through mitosis, which maintains the chromosome number.

-Evaluate the options given in the problem: The correct answer is the one that accurately describes the chromosome number in haploid and diploid cells.
+Clarify the chromosome number: A haploid cell has half the number of chromosomes compared to a diploid cell, not twice.
+For example, in humans, haploid cells have 23 chromosomes, while diploid cells have 46.

-Remember that the presence of one or two nuclei is not a distinguishing factor between haploid and diploid cells, nor is the distinction between plants and animals relevant to the definition of haploid and diploid cells.
+Evaluate the options given: The correct distinction is that a haploid cell contains one set of chromosomes, while a diploid cell contains two sets of chromosomes.
+The other statements are incorrect based on the definitions and processes involved.

 Watch next